 Lets Play Music have a lovely collection of 8 songs suitable for preschool children.
 Songs and rhymes about bunnies, lambs and chicks always go down well with young children.

-2. Create Colourful Tissue Paper Butterflies
+#2.
+Create Colourful Tissue Paper Butterflies

 This Tissue Paper Butterfly craft from In The Playroom is a great follow on activity from reading The Very Hungry Caterpillar and learning about the changes that take place in the life cycle of a caterpillar.

-3. Create & Decorate an Easter Tree
+#3.
+Create & Decorate an Easter Tree

 Why not all wrap up warm, put the wellies on and venture out to collect some twigs to create your very own Easter/Spring decoration.
 Paint your twigs white, bind them together and set about having a craft day with lots of materials free to access.

-4. Create a Spring Collage
+#4.
+Create a Spring Collage

-Artsy Craftsy Mom get busy with lots of different materials to create an interesting Spring Collage.
+Artsy Craftsy Mom got busy with lots of different materials to create an interesting Spring Collage.
 Leave your preschooler to get creative and make their very own collages that they can give to family and friends.

-5. Yarn Wrapped Tulips
+#5.
+Yarn Wrapped Tulips